Does God want to punish me?

 God wants you to turn from your sin so you won't have to be punished.

 The punishment for sin is death—to be separated from God in hell.
-Even though we are sinners, God loved us so much that He sent His Son to take our punishment.
+Even though we're sinners, God loves us so much that He sent His Son to take our punishment.
 Jesus died on the cross so those who trust Him can love Him, obey Him, and live with Him in heaven.
 God doesn't want us to die as sinners, but people who don't turn from sin and believe in Jesus must be punished.

-- "But God is being patient with you.
-He does not want anyone to be lost, but he wants all people to change their hearts and lives" (2 Peter 3:9b, NCV).
+"[God] is patient with you.
+He doesn't want anyone to be destroyed.
+Instead, he wants all people to turn away from their sins" (2 Peter 3:9b).